 This game is perfect for beginners because, while the shapes are different sizes, they are placed in the same orientation and are not rotated.

 Eventually we will be naming these shapes any way we see them, but this was helpful to start us off.

 Grab Your Download

 Ready for some fun practice with 3D shapes?
-Click the blue button below to grab your free copy of this roll and color game and then hop over and snag our 2D roll and cover and roll and color games too!
+Click the blue button below to grab your free copy of this roll and color game and then hop on over to grab our 3D Shapes Centers in our shop!